Seeking Philanthropic Support from the QEII Foundation

 There are multiple ways for an initiative or idea to be considered for philanthropic investment through the QEII Foundation.
 For example:

-• A grateful patient may wish to donate funds for a specific piece of equipment already included on the Capital Equipment List.
-This can proceed directly without requiring an administrative approval process.
+- A grateful patient may wish to donate funds for a specific piece of equipment already included on the Capital Equipment List.
+These requests can typically proceed directly and do not require an additional administrative review process.

-• Smaller-scale projects (e.g., $5,000–$10,000) may be eligible for support through designated funds already earmarked for a particular healthcare area.
-These may move forward without a formal proposal.
+- Smaller-scale projects (e.g., $5,000–$10,000) may be eligible for support through designated funds aligned with a specific healthcare area.
+These may move forward without the need for a formal proposal.

-However, larger, strategic initiatives or those requiring significant investment must undergo a more thorough review.
+However, new initiatives requiring significant philanthropic investment, or those involving broader operational planning and coordination must undergo a more comprehensive review.
 This ensures:

-The process below outlines how such initiatives are submitted and reviewed in partnership with the QEII Foundation.
+The process below outlines how such initiatives are submitted and reviewed in partnership with the NSH’s leadership team.

 Step-by-Step Process